Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Our Model and Preliminaries

-\xhdr{Liquid Welfare.} Liquid welfare is a measure of welfare in settings where agents have non-quasi-linear utilities.
+\xhdr{Liquid Welfare.} Liquid welfare is a measure of welfare that accounts for non-quasi-linear agent utilities.
 Intuitively, an agent's liquid welfare for an allocation sequence is the agent's \emph{maximum willingness to pay for the allocation}.
 This generalizes the common notion of welfare in quasi-linear environments, and motivates the choice to measure welfare in transferable units of money.
 In our setting with a budget constraint that binds across rounds, liquid welfare is defined as follows.

-\begin{definition} Given a sequence of value profiles $\mathbf{v} = (v_{k,t}) \in [0,\overline{v}]^{nT}$ and any sequence of feasible allocations $\mathbf{x}=(x_{k,t}) \in X^T$, the \emph{liquid value} obtained by agent $k$ is $W_{k}(\mathbf{x}) =\min\cbr{B_k,\,\sum_{t=1}^T\; x_{k,t}\,v_{k,t}}.$ The \emph{liquid welfare} of allocation sequence $\mathbf{x} \in X^T$ is $W(\mathbf{x})=\sum_{k=1}^n W_{k}(\mathbf{x}).$ \end{definition}
+\begin{definition} Given a sequence of value profiles $\boldsym{v} = (v_{k,t}) \in [0,\overline{v}]^{nT}$ and any sequence of feasible allocations $\boldsym{x}=(x_{k,t}) \in X^T$, the \emph{liquid value} obtained by agent $k$ is $W_{k}(\boldsym{x}) =\min\cbr{B_k,\,\sum_{t=1}^T\; x_{k,t}\,v_{k,t}}.$ The \emph{liquid welfare} of allocation sequence $\boldsym{x} \in X^T$ is $W(\boldsym{x})=\sum_{k=1}^n W_{k}(\boldsym{x}).$ \end{definition}

 We emphasize that liquid welfare depends on the allocations, but not on the agents' payments.